 Kansas State College Advising Corps

 The need for this program stems from a shifting workforce development landscape.
-According to the Mid-American Regional Council, 34 percent of adults over age 25 in the Kansas City region have at least a bachelor's degree.
-In the last 10 years, 40 percent of new jobs created in the Kansas City region required a bachelor's degree.
+According to the Mid-American Regional Council, 34 percent of adults over the age of 25 in the Kansas City region have at least a bachelor's degree.
+In the last 10 years, 40 percent of new jobs created in the Kansas City region require a bachelor's degree.

 Simultaneous to this evolving workforce landscape is the changing demographics of the U.S. and Greater Kansas City.
 The U.S. Census Bureau projects a significant shift in demographics.
 By 2050, the bureau projects black, Hispanic and Asian populations will comprise half of the U.S. population, while the number of white households is projected to decrease.
 Individuals in these diverse groups are often first-generation college students and unfamiliar with the application and scholarship processes needed to enter higher education.